lucie07/bcc-11ty/frontend/index.md

 ---
-title: This is the home page
+title: This is the home page template
 permalink: /
 eleventyNavigation:
   key: Home